Points-of-Tango/points-of-tango.github.io/events.md

 ### B.1.
 Sponsored Events

 The event organic list is sorted by date.
 However, events can be featured at the top of the list.
-Similarly to Google results, atmost 2 events would be featured/sponsored at the top, followed by the 'organic' list.
+Similarly to Google results, there would be featured/sponsored events at the top, followed by the 'organic' list.
 Any event can be sponsored on any country and region, despite where the event is hosted.
 For instance, a milonga in London can be sponsored on the Paris region.

 ### B.2.
 Notifications and Email targeted marketing service